 Rent a bicycle (usually for free) from your hotel and take a trip along the beach.
 Grab a few bottles from one of the many many beer shops around, and enjoy one the best sunsets you’ll ever experience on the sand.

 There are a few sellers trying to make a living – they weren’t too pressing though and we actually bought a beautiful bowl from one guy!

-TIP: Visit Sri Lanka in January and enjoy sunny beaches, cool evenings and a higher chance of spotting a whale!
+TIP: Enjoy this Sri Lanka itinerary in January and enjoy sunny beaches, cool evenings and a higher chance of spotting a whale!

-Our Sri Lankan itinerary didn’t cover everything but we certainly had a wonderful time.
-Fantastic food, friendly people and gorgeous animals – Sri Lanka is the perfect destination for your next holiday!
+Our Sri Lanka itinerary didn’t cover everything but we certainly had a wonderful time.
+If you’re going to backpack Sri Lanka, give yourself at least 10 days to explore it.
+Fantastic food, friendly people and gorgeous animals – there are so many fun things to do in Sri Lanka that it’s the perfect destination for your next holiday!
 Spend 10 days in Sri Lanka and we guarantee that you’ll enjoy every minute!

 Not into planning so much?
 Take a 10 day Sri Lanka tour and let your guides take charge!